-A student normally spends the first four semesters full-time\ at the Seminary completing required core Level 1, 2 and most of Level 3 M.Div. coursework, as well as the first week of January and Summer term elective courses.
-The final three semesters are spent at the University pursuing coursework primarily toward the M.B.A. or M.A. degree.
-Seminary coursework may be completed while the student is primarily enrolled in the respective Colleges for their M.B.A. or M.A. work by means of a cross-registration process.
+A student normally spends the first four semesters full-time at the Seminary completing required core Level 1, 2 and most of Level 3 M.Div. coursework, as well as the first week of January and Summer term elective courses.
+The final three semesters are spent at the University pursuing coursework primarily toward the M.A. degree.
+Seminary coursework may be completed while the student is primarily enrolled in the College of Health and Social Sciences for their M.A. work by means of a cross-registration process.

-\ It is possible to pursue this dual program on a part-time basis, but most Seminary coursework should be completed before a student begins the M.B.A. or M.A. program.
+It is possible to pursue this dual program on a part-time basis, but most Seminary coursework should be completed before a student begins the M.A. program.